 - 1. On the Uyuni Server, at the command prompt, check the contents of the /srv/www/htdocs/pub/directory.
 This directory contains all available public keys.
 Take a note of the key that applies to the channel assigned to the client you are registering. - 2.
-Open the relevant bootstrap script, locate the ORG\GPG\KEY= parameter and add the required key.
+Open the relevant bootstrap script, locate the ORG_GPG_KEY= parameter and add the required key.
 For example:

 Trusting a GPG key is important for security on clients.
 It is the task of the admin to decide which keys are needed and can be trusted.
-Trusting the key is done manually, either by writing a Salt state or adding the keys to the bootstrap script.
+Because a software channel cannot be used when the GPG key is not trusted, the decision of assigning a channel to a client depends on the decision of trusting the key.